freddejn/go-note/README.md

 - [ ] Make so that notes can be added just by typing go-note "note"
 - [ ] Fix error handling
 - [ ] Fix so that categories can be created
+- [ ] Make notes editable with editor of choice

 ```
 notes